StarRocks/starrocks/docs/quick_start/deploy_in_docker.md

 2. MySQL client

 ## Step 1: Deploy

 To choose a StarRocks version, go to the [StarRocks Dockerhub repository](https://hub.docker.com/r/starrocks/allin1-ubuntu/tags) and choose a version based on the version tag.

+For example, to deploy StarRocks v2.5.4, run the following command:

 ```sh
 docker run -p 9030:9030 -p 8030:8030 -p 8040:8040 -itd starrocks/allin1-ubuntu:2.5.4
 ```

-Then you can check the container status with:
+Then you can check the container status using the following command:

 ```sh
 docker ps
 ```

 ## Step 2: Connect to StarRocks

-StarRocks needs some time to get ready, it is recommended to wait at least 30 seconds before connecting.
+StarRocks needs some time to get ready.
+We recommend that you wait at least 30 seconds before connecting.

 ```sh
 mysql -P9030 -h127.0.0.1 -uroot --prompt="StarRocks > "
 ```

-## Step 3: Using StarRocks
+## Step 3: Use StarRocks

 Use the following commands to check the status of FE and BE.
-If  `Alive` shows true for both FE and BE, StarRocks is healthy and ready to go.
+If `Alive` shows `true` for both FE and BE, StarRocks is healthy and ready to go.

 FE

 ```SQL
 SHOW PROC '/frontends'\G
 ```

 ```plaintext
 StarRocks > SHOW PROC '/frontends'\G
 *************************** 1. row ***************************